-And if a subject is looking/gazing off to the right, put some space off to the right.
+The same is true for gazing subjects.
+If a subject is looking off to the left, put some space off to the left, and if a subject is looking off to the right, put some space off to the right.

 Fill the Frame

-And while not all compositions benefit from you filling the frame with your main subject, you can often create stronger, more impactful images by really getting up close and making sure the subject takes up the whole shot.
+And while not all scenes benefit from you filling the frame with the main subject, you can often create stronger, more impactful images by really getting close and making sure the subject takes up the whole shot.

-Composition in photography is absolutely essential.
+Composition is absolutely essential.
 With good composition comes powerful, breathtaking images; with bad composition comes bland images that don’t really hold the viewer’s attention.
-For me, composition is actually the number one most important factor that a photographer should understand (though other photographers often argue that light or camera technique is more important).
-Regardless, composition is key, and so you must master composition if you want great photos.

 Sort of.
-There are many compositional guidelines, which are often referred to as “rules,” and these are designed to help you position key elements within the frame.
-However, I wouldn’t go so far to say that compositional rules exist; for instance, there is nothing that says “for a good composition you must do this.”
-Instead, I recommend you consider different composition rules/guidelines, internalize them, and use them (or discard them) as necessary.
+There are many guidelines, which are often referred to as “rules,” and these are designed to help you position key elements within the frame.
+Sometimes it’s a good idea to violate the rules, however.

-There are only a few popular “rules” of composition in photography, including the rule of thirds, the rule of space, and the rule of odds.
-However, there are plenty more compositional guidelines that can really help your images, such as leading lines, negative space, the value of simplicity, and much more.
+There are only a few popular “rules,” including the rule of thirds, the rule of space, and the rule of odds.
+However, there are plenty more guidelines that can really help your images, such as leading lines, negative space, the value of simplicity, and much more.